Golden Axe (video game)

+is a 1989 beat 'em up video game developed and published by Sega for arcades on the Sega System 16B hardware.
+Players control one of three warriors who must free the fantasy land of Yuria from the tyrannical rule of Death Adder, who wields the titular Golden Axe.
+The lead designer was Makoto Uchida, who was also responsible for the creation of the Sega's earlier Altered Beast (1988).

-The game was well received at the time of release, Golden Axe was later converted for play on many different home systems, including Sega's own Mega Drive/Genesis and Master System.
-The game's success spawned an entire franchise consisting of several sequels and various spin-offs.
+Golden Axe was well received at the time of release, and was later ported to several home systems, including Sega's own Mega Drive/Genesis and Master System.
+The game's success spawned a franchise with several sequels and spin-offs, beginning with Golden Axe II in 1991.

 Plot

 The game takes place in the fictional land of Yuria, a Conan the Barbarian-style high fantasy medieval world.
-An evil entity known as Death Adder has captured the King and his daughter, and holds them captive in their castle.
+An evil entity known as Death Adder has captured the King of Yuria and his daughter, and holds them captive in their castle.
 He also finds the Golden Axe, the magical emblem of Yuria, and threatens to destroy both the axe and the royal family unless the people of Yuria accept him as their ruler.
-Three warriors set out on a quest to rescue Yuria and avenge their losses at the hands of Death Adder.
+Three warriors set out on a quest to rescue the King and avenge their losses at the hands of Death Adder.
 The first is a battle axe-wielding dwarf, Gilius Thunderhead, from the mines of Wolud, whose twin brother was killed by the soldiers of Death Adder.
-Another is a male barbarian, Ax Battler, wielding a two-handed broadsword, looking for revenge for the murder of his mother.
-The last is a longsword-wielding Amazon, Tyris Flare, whose parents were both killed by Death Adder.
+The second is a broadsword-wielding barbarian, Ax Battler, looking for revenge for the murder of his mother.
+The last is a longsword-wielding Amazonian, Tyris Flare, whose parents were both murdered by Death Adder.

 The warriors rescue the inhabitants of the ransacked Turtle Village, which turns out to be situated on the shell of a giant turtle.
-The turtle takes the characters across the sea, and they then fly to the castle itself on the back of a giant eagle.
-Once at the castle they defeat Death Adder, who is wielding the Golden Axe, and save the land.
-In the Mega Drive/Genesis and PC versions, and also in other ports, the characters also battle Death Adder's mentor, Death Bringer, as the true final boss.
+The turtle takes the characters across the sea, and they then fly to the castle on the back of a giant eagle.
+Once at the castle, they defeat Death Adder, who is wielding the Golden Axe, and save the land.
+In the Mega Drive/Genesis, Mega CD/Sega CD, Game Boy Advance, and WonderSwan Color ports, the characters also battle Death Adder's mentor, Death Bringer, as the true final boss.
 After the final battle, the warriors receive a magical golden axe that imbues the player with immortality.